Dejanvuk/Test-Redis/README.md

 - [ ] Add serializer/deserializer to persist data on disk if needed
 - [ ] Add support for multiple commands aka pipelining
 - [ ] Port the sdk interface to JS/TS and default to HTTP if websockets are not enabled in the browser

+## Contributing
+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request